dandelion-systems/mediautilities/README.md

 	pip install mediameta

-`sample_mm_cli.py` is the minimalictic sample.
+`sample_mm_cli.py` is the minimalistic sample.
 It scans the local folder '.img' for JPEG, HEIC or TIFF impages and prints out their metadata into standard output.
 The other two Python scripts are a bit more sophisticated, see below.

 ## mmeta